wnuqui/runtime_profiler/README.md

 # runtime_profiler - Runtime Profiler for Rails Applications [![Build Status](https://wnuqui.semaphoreci.com/badges/runtime_profiler/branches/master.svg?style=shields)](https://wnuqui.semaphoreci.com/projects/runtime_profiler)

-`runtime_profiler` instruments API endpoints or methods in your Rails application using Rails' `ActiveSupport::Notifications`
+`runtime_profiler` instruments API endpoints or methods in your Rails application using Rails' `ActiveSupport::Notifications`.
+Currently, it is intended to be used during development or test.

 It then aggregates and generates report to give you insights about specific calls in your Rails application.